“The overall aim of our session program is to love and encourage children toward hope.”

 What happens at a session?

-Our sessions take on as many unique forms as there are kids.
+Our sessions take on as many unique forms as there are people.
 However, there are some choice components that are generally included in each session.

-- Chores: Almost every child and leader pair will complete a small chore at the beginning of the session.
+- Chores: Almost every child/adult and mentor pair will complete a small chore at the beginning of the session.
 This time is designed to teach the importance of serving others by giving through the work of your own hands.
-Often this opportunity empowers children in knowing that their efforts can make a difference to those around them.
-It also enables leaders to better understand each child each day, and gain perspective for the best use of time to follow.
+Often this opportunity empowers them in knowing that their efforts can make a difference to those around them.
+It also enables the mentor to better understand each person each time, and gain perspective for the best use of time to follow.

-- Working with horses: The majority of children who come to Renaissance Springs are drawn to the ranch because of the horses.
-These kids will learn to correctly handle, groom, ride, round pen and even vet horses during their sessions.
-Again, each session depends on the needs of the child and of the horse on any given day.
+- Working with horses: The majority of those who come to Renaissance Springs are drawn to the ranch because of the horses.
+Those in the program will learn to correctly handle, groom, round pen, ride, and even vet horses during their sessions.
+Again, each session depends on the needs of the person and of the horse on any given day.

 - Crafts: For those who do not wish to spend time riding horses, the ranch has assembled some wonderful craft options for a child and leader to use.
 One option is “horse painting.”
 The ranch horses are large and gentle and make great canvases for those who do not wish to ride.